stephen-rebner/loki-bulk-data-processor/README.md

 ### Donations

-If you found this project helpful, please consider making a donation at the link below:
+If you have found this project helpful, please consider making a donation at the link below:

 https://www.paypal.com/paypalme2/StephenRebner?locale.x=en_GB